 In June 2016, the FASB issued updated guidance that introduces a new forward-looking approach, based on expected losses, to estimate credit losses on certain types of financial instruments including trade receivables.
 The estimate of expected credit losses will require entities to incorporate historical information, current information and reasonable and supportable forecasts.
 This guidance also expands the disclosure requirements to enable users of financial statements to understand the entity's assumptions, models and methods for estimating expected credit losses.
 This guidance is effective for annual reporting periods, and any interim periods within those annual periods, that begin after December 15, 2019 with early adoption permitted.
-Accordingly, the guidance will be effective for the Company on August 30, 2020.
-The Company expects that adoption of this guidance will not have a material impact on its financial statements and related disclosures.
+Accordingly, the guidance was effective for the Company on August 30, 2020.
+The Company's adoption of this guidance on August 30, 2020 did not have a material impact on its financial statements.

 In August 2018, the FASB issued updated guidance to modify the disclosure requirements for employers that sponsor defined benefit pension or other postretirement plans.
-This guidance will be effective for annual reporting periods, and any interim periods within those annual periods, ending after December 15, 2020 and will be required to be applied on a retrospective basis with early adoption permitted.
-Accordingly, the standard will be effective for the Company on August 29, 2021.
-The Company is currently evaluating the impact that this guidance will have on its financial statements and related disclosures.
+This guidance will be effective for annual reporting periods ending after December 15, 2020 and will be required to be applied on a retrospective basis with early adoption permitted.
+Accordingly, this standard is effective for the Company on August 29, 2021.
+The Company's adoption of this guidance on August 29, 2021 did not have a material impact on its financial statements or related disclosures.

 In August 2018, the FASB issued guidance that addresses customer's accounting for implementation costs incurred in a cloud computing arrangement that is a service contract and also adds certain disclosure requirements related to implementation costs incurred for internal-use software and cloud computing arrangements.
 This guidance aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal-use software license).
 This guidance is effective for annual reporting periods, and any interim periods within those annual periods, that begin after December 15, 2019 with early adoption permitted.
 The amendments in this update can be applied either retrospectively or prospectively to all implementation costs incurred after the date of adoption.
-Accordingly, the guidance will be effective for the Company on August 30, 2020.
-The Company is currently evaluating the impact that this guidance will have on its financial statements and related disclosures.
+Accordingly, the guidance was effective for the Company on August 30, 2020.
+The Company's adoption of this guidance on August 30, 2020 did not have a material impact on its financial statements.

 In December 2019, the FASB issued updated guidance to simplify accounting for income taxes by removing certain exceptions and improving the consistent application of and simplifying U.S. GAAP in other areas of this topic.
 This guidance is effective for annual reporting periods, and any interim periods within those annual periods, that begin after December 15, 2020 with early adoption permitted.
-Accordingly, the guidance will be effective for the Company on August 29, 2021.
+Accordingly, the guidance will be effective for the Company on August 27, 2022.
 The Company is currently evaluating the impact that this guidance will have on its financial statements and related disclosures.